 Motor freight trucking is the backbone of the U.S. economy.
 It is how virtually all the goods and commodities we use in our homes and businesses get from their point of origin to their final destination.
-The industry raked in more than $700 billion in revenue over the course of 2019 and grew even more during 2020.
+The industry raked in more than $732 billion in revenue throughout 2020 and grew even more during 2021.

 What is motor freight?

 Motor freight is any load shipped by truck.
 All the 18-wheelers you see on the highway are motor freight carriers hauling commercial-scale quantities of goods, including commercial and residential goods, manufacturing commodities, and agricultural products.
 Motor freight includes all manner of cargo shipped in reefer trucks, flat-deck, or dry 53-foot trailers.
 It also covers auto carriers and tankers.

 Almost every truck load on the road is an example of motor freight.
 We say “almost” because this category does not include smaller cargo shipped directly to consumers via services like USPS, UPS, FedEx, or Amazon.
 But while your delivery person’s box van isn’t an example of motor freight, the parcels in the delivery van were likely brought to the distribution center by a motor carrier before they were shipped to your home.